This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 It’s better than ruining a perfectly good look.

-Deep condition your hair prior to swimming to add more moisture and natural oils into it.
+Deep condition your hair prior to swimming to add more moisture to it.

 This helps your hair to remain moisturized and healthy even with constant swimming.